hai-vr/documentation/docs/changelogs/blendshape-viewer.md

 title: Blendshape Viewer
 ---

+## 3.0.0-beta.1

+Breaking changes:
+- No longer supports Unity 2019.
+Unity 2022 minimum required.

+Optimizations:
+- UI should now be faster on models containing a large number of blendshapes (tested with 700 blendshapes).
+- Rendering duration should now be faster.
+  - Rendering used to be slow if the Blendshape Window was already open due to a quirk with Animation Mode garbage collection.
+  - Unity's Animation Mode is no longer used to render the thumbnails.

+Changes:
+- The compute shader is now always used on computers that support the compute shader.
+- If no change is visible on a blendshape thumbnail, the thumbnail now looks even darker.
+- Checkboxes are now saved between Editor sessions.
+- Auto-update on focus is now OFF by default.
+- Window is now called "Blendshape Viewer" instead of "BlendshapeViewer".

+Fixes:
+- When the window is focused with auto-updates, updates are now delayed to prevent double-refresh.

 ## 2.1.2

 - Fix layout errors should no longer be produced when the search returns 0 results.